Some confusion has been reported over how businesses should calculate mileage expenses rates for electric and hybrid company cars.

-Currently, whilst HMRC do recognise that employees should be reimbursed for costs incurred for business travel, they do not currently recognise electric charging costs as a ‘fuel’ expense and do not therefore, currently publish separate rates.
+Currently, whilst HMRC does recognize that employees should be reimbursed for costs incurred for business travel, they do not currently recognize electric charging costs as a ‘fuel’ expense and do not, therefore, currently publish separate rates.

-HMRC’s advisory fuel rates can be used to work out mileage costs in certain situations, for example, where an employer reimburses an employee for fuel they have used on business travel in a company car, or where an employee is required to repay the cost of fuel used for private travel.
-Where the employer uses the advisory fuel rates (or lower rates) then no liability to tax or NICs will arise on the payments and they do not need to be report to HMRC.
+HMRC’s advisory fuel rates work out mileage costs in certain situations.
+For example, where an employer reimburses an employee for fuel, they’ve used business travel in a company car, or where an employee is required to repay the cost of fuel used for private travel.

 The treatment of mileage rates is relatively straight-forward for hybrid cars – they are treated as either petrol or diesel for the purpose of the advisory fuel rates, so employers can just use the appropriate current rates.